 Types of Fostering

-Time limited foster carers provide short term placements to children/young people who are in the care of Milton Keynes Council.
+Short term foster carers provide short term placements to children/young people who are in the care of Milton Keynes Council.
 The period of care might be for a few days, a few months or sometimes longer, carers need to be flexible about how long a child can stay with them.
-The essential feature is that the placement is temporary whilst plans are made for the child's future.
-Time limited carers are paid a fee as well as allowances for the child.

 Permanent Foster Carers